hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_an_illustration_of_a_colony_on_a_distant_planet_with_75ddfb26-3025-486e-81f7-b1acb3edf7a7-0_1.content.md

 <!--font:Montserrat-->

-# Futuristic Colony on Distant Planet
+# Distant Planet's Futuristic Colony

 ![Illustration of a colony on a distant planet](https://example.com/wallpaper.jpg)